September is Hunger Action Month, a month dedicated to raising awareness of hunger in America and finding solutions within our communities.

 6. Donate or fundraise for Feeding America or your local food bank.
 Your donation to Feeding America or one of its member food banks keeps hunger relief programs across the country running smoothly.
 While donating food may seem like the best thing to do to help your local food bank, the Feeding America network of food banks can do even more with a monetary donation.
 Consider making a one-time or monthly donation in honor of Hunger Action Month.

-Additional Reminder: This year, Hunger Action Day is on September 17th.
 Orange is the color of hunger.
 Stand together by wearing orange, turning city or town landmarks orange, and by raising our voices across the country on behalf of the millions of people facing hunger.
+Learn more.